IRS Form 6251 Instructions

 • The fair market value of the stock acquired through exercise of the option (determined without regard to any lapse restriction) when your rights in the acquired stock first become transferable or when these rights are no longer subject to a substantial risk of forfeiture; AND

-• The amount you paid for the stock, including any amount you paid for the ISO used to acquire the stock
+• Including any amount you paid for the stock option that you used to acquire the stock.

 As a general rule, if you exercise an ISO and sell the underlying stock in the same year, there should be no difference between the AMT treatment and regular tax treatment of those transactions.